 Living up to these standards is not always easy.
 But because the community is enriched when they are honored and diminished when they are not honored, everyone at Gettysburg College is expected to make a good faith effort to grow into these standards.
 Behavior that violates these standards is considered a serious breach of responsibility and the College will determine an appropriate response; which may include mediation, public forum or other educational means.

 Gettysburg College subscribes to the wisdom in the words of Justice Louis D. Brandeis:

 “If there be time to expose through discussion the falsehood and fallacies, to avert the evil by the processes of education, the remedy to be applied is more speech, not enforced silence.”
 (Whitney v.
 California, 274 U.S. 357, 1927).

-It is the policy of Gettysburg College not to discriminate improperly against any matriculated student, employee or prospective employee on account of race, color, religion, ethnic or national origin, age, gender, sexual orientation, or being differently abled.
+It is the policy of Gettysburg College not to discriminate improperly against any matriculated student, employee or prospective employee on account of to race, ethnicity, color, religion, national origin, disability, veteran status, marital/familial status, possession of a General Education Development Certificate (GED) as compared to a high school diploma, sexual orientation, gender identity, gender expression, sex, age, or genetic information.
 Religious qualifications, however, may be required by organizations whose practices and observances depend upon religious homogeneity.

 3. Freedom of Public Expression

 Gettysburg College is committed to providing an environment where issues can be openly discussed and explored.
 The freedom to exchange views is essential to the life of the College.
 In order to provide an atmosphere in which open communication can occur without disrupting the academic mission or the daily functions of the College, this policy is in place to govern public expression of ideas and information (e.g. campus demonstrations, speakers, public distribution/posting of written materials, etc.)